 The application construct is used to include application-specific settings.
 Each program using the Readline library sets the application name, and you can test for a particular value.
 This could be used to bind key sequences to functions useful for a specific program.
-For variable The variable construct provides simple equality tests for Readline variables and values.
-The permitted comparison operators are '=', '==', and '!='.
-The variable name must be separated from the comparison operator by whitespace; the operator may be separated from the value on the right hand side by whitespace.
-Both string and boolean variables may be tested.
-Boolean variables must be tested against the values on and off.
-The following example is equivalent to the mode=emacs test described above:

-'''
+For instance, the following command adds a key sequence that quotes the current or previous word in Bash:

-$if Bash
+\$if Bash

 Quote the current or previous word

 "\C-xq": "\eb\"\ef\""

-$endif

-'''
+\$endif